cms-met/MetTools/README.md

 to commit new things:

-# create a new branch
+create a new branch
 `git checkout -b maria_test`
-# add file
+add file
 `git add FILETOCOMMIT`
-# commit the file
+commit the file
-`git commit -m 'new test file for Maria'`
+`git commit -m 'new test file for Maria'` push your branch
-# pust your branch
 `git push origin maria_test`